eduardklap/neuroUp/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# NeuroUp
+# neuroUp

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of NeuroUp is to perform empirical sample size determination and Bayesian updating for region of interest based task-related fMRI studies.
+The goal of neuroUp is to perform empirical sample size determination and Bayesian updating for region of interest based task-related fMRI studies.

 ## Installation

-You can install the development version of NeuroUp from [GitHub](https://github.com/) with:
+You can install the development version of neuroUp from [GitHub](https://github.com/) with:

 ``` r